 A new scooter, launched in 2017 based on the engine out of the brilliant NC750 range.
 We think this is an absolutely brilliant urban scooter: try and get Graeme off it if you can (just don't call it a scooter when he's in earshot)...

-Along with new colour choices, the revised for 2018 ADV comes with 2 stage selectable torgue control and the G Mode carried over from the Africa Twin.
+Along with new colour choices, the revised for 2018 ADV came with 2 stage selectable torgue control and the G Mode carried over from the Africa Twin.
 When engaged, the G Mode gives even faster shifts and a more direct drive to the rear wheel.

 Honda says: An exciting new crossover motorcycle emerges: the Honda X-ADV mixes SUV style and off-road appeal with a tough chassis, long travel suspension, four-piston radial-mount brakes and strong performance from its 745cc twin-cylinder engine driving through Dual Clutch Transmission.
 A large underseat storage compartment, 5-way adjustable screen and Smart Key system ensure day-to-day convenience.